-Professor Shiller produced one of the most well known studies into the P/E ratio and showed a clear correlation between low P/E and forward returns.
+Professor Shiller produced one of the most well known studies into the P/E ratio.
+He showed a clear correlation between low P/E and forward returns.
 In the following chart you can clearly see the relationship:

 If I was to offer you the chance to buy $1 worth of assets for 80 cents, you’d think the opportunity was too good to be true.

-However, that is exactly what can happen in the case of closed-end funds which commonly trade at significant discounts or premiums to their net asset values.
+However, that is exactly what happens in the case of closed-end funds which commonly trade at significant discounts to their net asset values.